fdd4s/matterport-downloader/README.md

 It will download all the skybox images with the highest quality available (4k, 2k or 1k).

+## Online downloader

+https://openpano.rf.gd/download/ can show skybox images of matterport virtual tours

 ## Viewers

 PC: Linux/Mac/Windows using Panini and opening as Cube Faces: https://github.com/lazarus-pkgs/panini

-Web Browser: Chrome and Firefox using three.js (webgl based): https://github.com/mrdoob/three.js/
+Web Browser: Chrome and Firefox: Pannellum (webgl based), self hosted virtual tour, equirectangular and cubemap skybox: https://github.com/mpetroff/pannellum

 ## Equirectangular